simbathesailor/simbathesailor.dev/src/pages/qrcode-scan-web-reactjs/index.md

 Let's start the adventure now keeping in mind the above expectations.

-I made use of follwing [html5-qrcode](https://github.com/mebjas/html5-qrcode#readme) library for qrcode scanning. [mebjas](https://github.com/mebjas) created this wrapper around [jsqrcode](https://github.com/LazarSoft/jsqrcode) which is a port of [zxing](https://github.com/zxing/zxing) written in java.
+I made use of  [html5-qrcode](https://github.com/mebjas/html5-qrcode#readme) library for qrcode scanning. [mebjas](https://github.com/mebjas) created this wrapper around [jsqrcode](https://github.com/LazarSoft/jsqrcode) which is a port of [zxing](https://github.com/zxing/zxing) written in java.

 Whoaa !! so many people are involved to bring qrcode scan to web.
 They truly deserve the applaud.